microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/st-b-l072z-lrwan1-discovery-kit.md

 The `hw_conf.h` file has some variables that should be set when using a sensor shield or when you need to debug your application.

 - UnComment the `#define SENSOR_ENABLED` variable
-- UnComment the `#define LOW_POWER_DISABLE` when you need to debug but leave it Commented for now

 ### Configure Commissioning.h File